ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     > [!IMPORTANT]
     > **Stick to a naming criteria for your users!**\
     > Use a criteria for naming your users, and make those names individualized.
-This way you'll have a better chance to detect any strange behavior related to your users in the system's logs.
+This way you have a better chance to detect any strange behavior related to your users in the system's logs.
 For instance, you could follow a pattern like `[role][initials]` or `[role][name][surname]`.

-    The command will ask you the password for the new user first, and then a few informative details like the user's full name.
+    The `adduser` command first asks the password twice for the new user, and then a few informative details like the user's full name.
 The whole output should be something like this:

     ~~~sh
     New password: